suncoast-devs/handbook/lessons/react-intro/index.md

 ## Creating a `NewsArticle` component.

-As we work on creating components it is a good practice to place the files in a `components` directory within the `src` directory.
-While this isn't required it is often considered best practices.
+As we work on creating components, it is a good practice to place the files in a `components` directory within the `src` directory.
+While this isn't required, it is often considered best practice.

 If your project doesn't already have a `components` directory, make one now.